cloudcrowd/cuke-patterns/README.markdown

 Patterns are kind of like Transforms in cucumber, except Patterns are designed to be referenced in Step definitions by name as opposed to recognized by form automatically.

+To use it, just pop this in your app's support/env.rb which gets loaded by cucumber:

+    require 'rubygems'
+    require 'cuke-patterns'